SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

-This article accompanies the code sample  [SharePoint 2013: Create a remote event receiver for external data](http://code.msdn.microsoft.com/SharePoint-Create-a-095c594c).
+This article accompanies the code sample  [SharePoint: Create a remote event receiver for external data](http://code.msdn.microsoft.com/SharePoint-Create-a-095c594c).
 It shows how to create all the components needed to configure and use external system event notifications.
 In this example, you will do the following: